-744 Law and Medicine Three hours.
-H R. Beresford.
-An examination of selected contemporary problems in

-An examination of selected contemporary problems in law and medicine.
-Uses legislative proposals, cases, commission reports, and materials from medical literature to explore the legal, ethical, medical, and jurisprudential issues raised by those contemporary problems.
+742 Law and Medicine Three hours.
+H. R. Beresford.
+An examination of selected contemporary problems in law, medicine, and biomedical science.
+Uses legislative proposals, cases, commission reports, and materials from medical and scientific literature to explore the legal, ethical, medical, and jurisprudential issues raised by those contemporary problems.